Sales Tax doubles, music industry squeals

 Many people recall Prime Minister and National Party leader Rob Muldoon as being closely associated with the sales tax, which targeted the sale of the media – records and cassettes.
 He made numerous jibes in the media aimed at local pop music, repeatedly refusing to drop the sales tax despite industry lobbying, and even found himself being parodied by new wave band The Knobz in their hit single 'Culture?'.

-However, it was the previous Labour Government that raised it in 1975 from 20% to 40%, and it was a Labour Government that cut the tax back to 20% in 1984, before passing GST legislation the following year.
+However, it was the previous Labour Government that raised it in 1975 from 20% to 40%, and it was a Labour Government that cut the tax back to 20% in 1984, before introducing 10% GST in October 1986.

 In his book Stranded in Paradise John Dix writes: “... throughout April ... an argument had been raging in New Zealand over the 40% sales tax levied on records.
 The Record Retailers Association, record companies, and the Arts Council all had their say, pointing out that whereas such publications as Penthouse and Playboy were exempt from sales tax, the record industry was suffering inflated prices because the Government deemed records were not ‘culture’."